-The Group monitors and capitalizes the credit spread risk arising from credit derivative instruments such as credit linked notes (CLN) and funded credit default swaps (funded CDS) where the referenced risk is highly rated sovereigns.
-The specific risk capital allocation against such exposures amounted to nil (June 30, 2011: \$0.3 million), and general risk capital allocation amounted to \$0.02 million (June 30, 2011: \$0.25 million).
+The Group has used the standardized approach to calculate the credit spread risk arising from credit derivative instruments such as credit linked notes (CLN) and funded credit default swaps (Funded CDS) where the referenced risk is highly rated sovereigns.
+The specific risk capital allocation against such exposures amounted to nil (June 30, 2011: \$0.3 million and general risk capital allocation amounted to \$0.02 million (June 30, 2011: \$0.25 million).